 Maturing the Wine

-Maturing can be done in a vat.
-It takes little time to clarify and to prepare the packaging (bottling or Bag-In-Box) but this may be extended by maturing of lees.
+Winemakers can carry out maturing in a vat.
+They clarify the wine quickly and prepare it for packaging, such as bottling or Bag-In-Box.
+They can also extend this stage by maturing the lees.
 This type of maturing consists of regularly adding fine lees in suspension in the wine.
-The dead yeast is used for the fine lees which digests itself (autolysis) giving the wine volume and body to support the fruitiness.
-This operation is called Bâtonnage, or stirring, and is traditionally done with a stick to agitate the lees at the bottom of the barrel.
-This technique needs to be well controlled, however, otherwise the wine may take on a Goût de réduit (Reduced taste) due to the activity of reductase sulphite from the yeast.
-This operation can be done in vats, as in Muscadet, barrels as in Burgundy, and many chardonnays, or bottles as in champagne.
+Winemakers use dead yeast as fine lees.
+It digests itself through autolysis, adding volume and body to the wine while enhancing its fruitiness.
+Winemakers call this process Bâtonnage, or stirring.
+They traditionally perform it with a stick to agitate the lees at the bottom of the barrel.
+They must control this technique carefully.
+Otherwise, the wine can develop a Goût de réduit (reduced taste).
+This happens due to the activity of reductase sulphite from the yeast.
+Winemakers carry out this operation in different ways.
+Winemakers use vats in Muscadet.
+In Burgundy and many Chardonnays, they use barrels.
+For Champagne, they also use bottles.

-Maturing can also be done in barrels.
-The wine is put in barrels after fermentation but fermentation itself may also occur in the barrel.
+Winemakers can also carry out maturing in barrels.
+They put the wine into barrels after fermentation, although fermentation itself can also take place inside the barrel.
 The barrel has a dual role: it flavors the wine giving it a scent of toast, butter, and vanilla but it also helps to mature it by providing a very small regular quantity of oxygen through the wooden walls.
 This oxygen helps to polymerize the components of the wine making it less aggressive and more balanced.